polentino/titano-monthly-revenue-calculator/THE_MATH_BEHIND.md

 I'm sorry but, with almost 200 countries in the world, there's no way I can create the perfect calculator that fits for everybody's tax system.
 That's really beyond my reach.

-With this cleared out: my calculator uses the `taxes` field to compute taxes every time you withdraw, that is, either monthly or weekly.
+With this cleared out: my calculator uses the `Country's taxes` field to compute taxes every time you withdraw, that is, either monthly or weekly.
 It's up to you to get to know your taxation system and insert a sensible value for it.
 Or just set it to `0`, and then your tax accountant will tell you how much of it will have to be paid.